Dairy Queen: DQ Grill & Chill

 DQ Grill & Chill locations feature hot food, treats, table delivery, and self-serve soft drinks.
 It is the new concept for new and renovated full-service restaurants.
 Stores are larger than older-style locations and feature a completely new store design.
 They usually offer an expanded menu, including breakfast, GrillBurgers, grilled sandwiches, and limited table service (customers still place orders at the counter).
 They also contain self-serve soft drink fountains allowing free refills.
 In December 2001, Chattanooga, Tennessee, was the site of the first two Dairy Queen Grill and Chill restaurants in the United States.
 The nation's largest DQ Grill & Chill is located in Bloomington, Illinois.
-In 2023, a Grill & Chill location in Phoenix, Arizona had a large red spoon statue stolen from the front of the restaurant.
-The spoon was discovered three days later and returned.
-The spoon had been dumped on a baseball field next to a Phoenix middle school.